American Cockroaches

 The American cockroach is the largest pest in the roach family, measuring about 1 ½ - 2 inches long.
 Their bodies are reddish-brown, and they are most identifiable by the dark brown or faded yellow edging on the backs of their heads.

 Adult American cockroaches have two sets of wings, although they are rarely used for flight.
 The wings of males are slightly longer and extend beyond their bodies.
 Another notable feature is the pair of sensory organs, called cerci, at the tip of their abdomen.
-Male American cockroaches have longer cerci compared to females, and will also have an additional set of appendages, called styli, in between the pair of cerci.
-Noting the size of the cerci or the presence of styli is how pest management professionals distinguish between male and female American cockroaches.
+Male American cockroaches have longer cerci compared to females and will also have an additional set of appendages, called styli, in between the pair of cerci.

 These cockroaches predominantly favor warm, dark, and moist environments.
 They are commonly found in sewers and drains, thriving in the humid underground conditions.
 They are the most prevalent cockroach species in city sewer systems, and over 5,000 American cockroaches have been seen occupying a single manhole.

 American cockroaches get indoors via cracks and crevices.
 They will typically infest large properties and commercial buildings such as restaurants, grocery stores, factories, or hospitals.
-Once they gain entry, they will either prioritize food, water, and shelter.
-They may nest near food storage and preparation areas, in crawl spaces, around bathroom fixtures, and in basements.
+Once they gain entry, they will prioritize food, water, and shelter.

 Eliminating a food source for American cockroaches is quite difficult because they feed on many kinds of unconventional items.
 They show a particular fondness for fermenting material, feeding on rotting plants, algae, fungi, and smaller insects when outdoors.

 Indoors, their preference translates to a fondness for beer, cheese, and spoiled fruit.
 They will take the opportunity to eat any crumbs found in drains, under appliances, or on kitchen countertops.
-Cockroaches will also eat pet food if it is uncovered, which brings a risk of food contamination to animals in the household.
+Cockroaches will also eat pet food if it is uncovered.

 While American cockroaches aren't as destructive as wood-eating insects like termites, their presence should not be underestimated.
 These pests don't feed on wood directly, but they do consume the adhesives found in many building materials.

 Although they are the largest species of roach found in homes, American cockroaches are not aggressive towards humans.
 Their size might be intimidating, but their mouths are designed to chew on decaying organic matter rather than to bite.
-As pests, they much rather flee than contest an encounter with humans and will scurry away when exposed to light or sudden movements.
+They prefer to flee rather than confront humans.

 While American cockroaches do possess the ability to bite, it is an extremely rare occurrence.
-With particularly large infestations and a scarcity of food, the roaches may become desperate and start crawling on people to look for sustenance.
-Bites from these instances are usually a side effect of the pests foraging rather than an act of aggression.
+With particularly large infestations and a scarcity of food, they may become desperate and start crawling on people.
+Bites are usually a side effect of the pests foraging rather than an act of aggression.

 American Cockroaches are carriers of over 20 species of bacteria, viruses, worms, and fungi.
 One of the most common illnesses transferred by cockroaches is food poisoning.
-Salmonella, staphylococcus, and E. Coli are spread onto surface tops and food from the traveling insects.
-The cockroaches can contaminate these areas through their feces, saliva, or just by physical contact.
+Salmonella, staphylococcus, and E. Coli are spread onto surfaces and food from these insects.

 • The presence of oily, dark stains or smears on walls and corners